PotionApps/potionx/docs/docs/docs/social.md

 > We are in the [process](/roadmap.html#social-logins) of adding logins for Apple, Github and Twitter.
 If you have any requests, let us know on our [Discord](https://discord.gg/sUuDw9Jtxm) or post it to our feedback board on [Hellonext](https://potion.hellonext.co/)

+We include them all by default, however, feel free to remove the logins you don't plan on offering in the `frontend/admin/src/routes/RouteLogin.tsx` file under `loginOptions`, so they don't show up when you deploy your project.

 ## Google
 Google's instructions can be found [here](https://developers.google.com/identity/protocols/oauth2)